transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * deleted custom emoji are automatically removed from Drive
 * container images are much smaller (we don't ship unused dependencies)
-* we publish stable container images tagged by the release version
 * CWs can be up to 500 characters